Utah Transit Authority Police Department

-The Utah Transit Authority Public Safety Department is the law enforcement arm of the Utah Transit Authority (UTA) transit district in northern Utah, United States, with headquarters in Murray.
+The Utah Transit Authority Police Public Safety Department is the law enforcement arm of the Utah Transit Authority (UTA) transit district in northern Utah, United States, with headquarters in Murray.
 UTA is a public transit district government agency made up of the participating municipalities, counties, and the State of Utah.
 The UTA Police Department is responsible for law enforcement services, crime investigations, crime prevention, and public safety throughout the light rail, commuter rail and bus transit systems, within the UTA transit district.

 UTA governance

 In 1969, the Utah State Legislature passed the Utah Public Transit District Act, which allows individual communities to address transportation needs by forming local transit districts.

 UTA was founded in March 1970 when the cities of Murray, Salt Lake City, and Sandy voted to form a transit district.
-Today, UTA’s service area is over 1400 sqmi and covers seven counties: Box Elder, Davis, Salt Lake, Summit, Tooele, Utah, and Weber.
+Today, UTA's service area is over 1400 sqmi and covers seven counties: Box Elder, Davis, Salt Lake, Summit, Tooele, Utah, and Weber.

 Until 2018 UTA was governed by a 15-member part-time Board of Trustees.
 These Trustees Trustees were appointed by the city and county governments that fund UTA with a local option sales tax.

 Local-elected officials may have also served on the UTA Board, and one seat was reserved for a member of the State Transportation Commission, which is part of the Utah Department of Transportation.
 The President of the Senate, Speaker of the House and Governor of the State of Utah each appointed one seat as well.

 In 2018 due to alleged corruption issues the Utah State Legislature passed a bill organizing UTA with a full-time 3-member board appointed by the Utah State Governor.
 The Board continually directs agency staff to improve public transit along the Wasatch Front.
 Board members work with their appointing local representatives to direct UTA so the agency can best meet the needs of individual communities.